WWE Rumors: ‘Money In The Bank’ Not Happening In May As Planned

-The WWE fans hoping to see some ladder action at Money in the Bank may have to wait a bit longer than they originally anticipated.
-Rumors are flying around that Money in the Bank is not going on as planned, and it could take place on a date sometime in the future.
-The next big pay-per-view after WrestleMania 36 was scheduled to take place in Baltimore next month, but that likely won’t be happening.
+WWE fans hoping to see some ladder action at Money in the Bank may have to wait a bit longer than they originally anticipated.
+The event was scheduled to take place in Baltimore next month and is the next big pay-per-view even after WrestleMania 36.
+However, rumors are flying that it could be postponed to a date sometime in the future.

-According to a tweet from WrestleVotes, sources within WWE are saying the event won’t happen in Baltimore on May 10.
-The rumor doesn’t say when or where it will take place, or even if it will happen at all.
+According to a tweet from WrestleVotes, sources within WWE are saying the event won’t happen on May 10 as planned.
+The rumor doesn’t say when or where Money In The Bank will now take place, or even if it will happen at all.

-WrestleVotes tweeted that it was scheduled for May 9, but that was in error.
-Money in the Bank has been planned for that Sunday the whole time.

 Source states the Money In The Bank PPV event scheduled for 5/9 in Baltimore will not happen as planned.
 TBD, as is everything else right now, as to when / where this PPV will take place.